 AI can automate communication tasks and nurture leads

 Content marketing is changing fast and the only way to catch up will be by thoroughly understanding the possibilities of incorporating AI into your content marketing activities.
-It certainly won’t hurt to take robotic help in your content marketing activities.
-If nothing else, it can at least free you up from doing some manual tasks and help you focus on other important things and in being more creative.
+If nothing else, it can at least free you up from doing some manual tasks and help you focus on other important things such as creativity and strategy.